Entropy Guided Dynamic Patch Segmentation for Time Series Transformers: Introduction

-These challenges directly impact model performance through two mechanisms.
+These challenges directly impact model performance.
 Fragmented temporal patterns lead to incomplete intra-patch representations, where semantically related time points are separated across different patches and processed independently.
 Additionally, the train-inference mismatch reduces the model's ability to generalize, as it must extrapolate to patch configurations with different statistical properties than those encountered during training.
 This is particularly detrimental for capturing rapid transitions and fine-grained temporal dynamics that require consistent temporal context.

-Unlike prior work that treats patching as a static preprocessing step, we propose \textbf{EntroPE}, an \textbf{Entro}py-Guided Dynamic \textbf{P}atch \textbf{E}ncoder, which integrates dynamic boundary detection as a core architectural component.
-Our approach employs entropy-based criteria to identify natural temporal transition points, ensuring patch boundaries align with the underlying temporal structure rather than arbitrary positions (see Figure \ref{fig:intro}(b)).
+We argue that patch boundaries should align with points of elevated \textbf{predictive uncertainty}, where the past provides insufficient information to determine the future.
+Formally, such moments are characterized by high conditional entropy of the next observation given historical context.
+Segmenting time at these entropy peaks localizes regime changes at patch boundaries while yielding patches whose interiors remain predictively coherent.
+Motivated by this principle, we introduce \texttt{EntroPE}, an \textbf{Entro}py-Guided Dynamic \textbf{P}atch \textbf{E}ncoder, which integrates \textit{uncertainty-aware} boundary detection as a core architectural component.
+Unlike prior approaches that fix patch length or rely on heuristic change-point detectors, \texttt{EntroPE} derives segmentation from information-theoretic predictive structure, ensuring patch boundaries align with natural temporal transitions (Fig.~\ref{fig:intro}(\textbf{b})).
 We then employ adaptive encoding mechanisms to process these variable-length patches while preserving intra-patch dependencies.
-This temporally-informed approach addresses both the train-inference mismatch and boundary fragmentation issues inherent in temporally-agnostic patching methods.
+This temporally-informed approach addresses both the train-inference mismatch and boundary fragmentation issues inherent in \textit{temporally-agnostic} patching methods.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We introduce the first information-theoretic approach to patching for time series forecasting, where conditional entropy is used to place boundaries that respect temporal causality and predictive difficulty. \item We design an adaptive encoder that converts variable-length patches into fixed representations via pooling and cross-attention, enabling efficient batch computation. \item We demonstrate consistent gains across diverse benchmarks, showing that entropy-guided dynamic patching is a practical and generalizable direction for time series transformers. \end{itemize}